nico-dangelo/Network-Spillover/README.md

 #### Arguments
 For loops containing sequences of each parameter's input values.
 #### Usage
-To restrict to a subset of inputs for a given parameter, changed the list to a singleton.
+To restrict to a subset of inputs for a given parameter, change the sequence to a singleton.
 It is best to copy the "for" line of the loop and comment the original out.
 Be mindful of indentation.
 ### sim_submit_ER_only.sh
 Shell script identical to sim_submit.sh, but restricted to Erdős–Rényi random graphs.
 Used for most parameter analyses.
 ### Shiny App